jjjjjjonathan/lotide/README.md

 * `middle(array)`: Returns an array containing only the middle index of the original array.
 If there is an even number of entries in the array, it will return the two middle entries.
 * `tail(array)`: Removes the first item in the array, and returns the rest.
 * `takeUntil(array, callback)`: Returns items from the array, but only until the callback becomes false which will break the loop.
+* `without(source, itemsToRemove)`: Takes in an array of items, and an array of items you want to remove from the source array.
+Returns an array with the items removed.